AxiomOfChoices/Typst/Courses/Math 591 - Mathematical Logic/Course Notes.typ

   Let $Gamma$ be a set of $L$-sentences, $Gamma$ has a model if and only if every finite subset of $Gamma$ has a model.
 ]
 #proof[
-  The $=>$ direction is immediate, the hard part is the $arrow.l.double$ direction.
+  The forward direction is immediate, the hard part is the backward direction.
 By Gödel's completeness theorem, we can replace "having a model" with "is consistent".

     We now prove this by contrapositive, assume that $Gamma$ is inconsistent, then we have $Gamma proves exists x thin (x = x) and (not (x=x))$, now this proof consists of finitely many steps and thus can only use finitely many statements in $Gamma$, let $Gamma_0$ be that subset of statements.
 Since we can prove a contradiction using $Gamma_0$ it must also be inconsistent, thus one of the finite subsets of $Gamma$ is inconsistent.
 ]